July 15-18, 2021

 VIP Parking on Spectator Hill

 The expanded track has opened up 2 acres of prime viewing area at the confluence of the North and South Tracks.
 There is a small area available for parking on top of the hill that is reserved for VIP Parking.
 For a flat fee of $25 each day you can park on top of the hill with a view of the new south track and picnic all day.

 Drive your show car to the event and be a part of the Car Corral.
 Park near the water tower on the hill overlooking the final turn of the track.
 A great way to watch the races and see a wide variety of cars.
 No cost to participate in the car show – but you must pay the race event entry of $20 per day at the gate.
 Email Bob Speer to get your pass to park under the Water Tower.

-The vantage point form Spectator Hill allows you to see more track than any other vantage point.
+The vantage point from Spectator Hill allows you to see more track than any other vantage point.
 The sloping grass hillside is the perfect place to picnic and watch the races.

 Candy’s Charity Rides noon-1:00 PM Sat & Sun